This is a sample post.

 It is a very important step in developing your business or project and it is often one of the most difficult.
 Every time I try to find a domain name I feel like every pronounceable combination of letters must already be taken!
 These tools could really help you.

-I’m going to post the 12 tools below as a list of links, but you can go to the article and read more about them as well as going to the links and seeing what the developers have to say about them.
+You can go to the article and read more about them as well as going to the links and seeing what the developers have to say about them.

 I found this great article with links to more than 20 really great Photoshop plugins for editing photographs.
 If you are a photographer or just a hobbyist you’ll see that these actions will be a big help in making your images look great.
 At the very least you can have a lot of creative fun playing around with them and seeing the different results you can get.